FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 ```

 `stringifiers` allows you to define custom stringifiers.
-It is the kind of counterpart to `searchParamsFromUrl`'s `preparsers`.
+It is the counterpart to `searchParamsFromUrl`'s `preparsers`.
-It takes an object with _SearchParams_ keys and the stringifying function.
+It takes an object with _SearchParams_ keys and the stringifier functions.

 The following example complements the `location` example in the **parsing options** section.